paazmaya/modern-web-tools-with-node-js-book/index.md

 ## Assignments

 The course contains four assignments, which are given in three weeks cycles.
-Each assignment should be returned in two weeks when it has been given, preferably via Github.
+Each assignment should be returned in two weeks when it has been given, preferably via GitHub.

 1. [First assignment, given in 16th Sep](assignments/2014-09-16.md)
 2. [Second assignment, given in 7th Oct](assignments/2014-10-07.md)